lbradix/my-tech-docs/docs/index.md

 # Welcome

 Hello!
 I'm LeValle Bradix and welcome to my technical writing portfolio!
 I'm excited to share the work I've created while learning and growing as a technical author.
-My mkdocs site showcases easily digestible documentation projects, tutorials, and hands-on guides for various complex tools and technologies.
+My MkDocs site  features clear, approachable documentation projects, tutorials, and hands-on guides for various complex tools and technologies.

 ## What You'll Find Here